When you hear “orphan in America,” who comes to mind?

-Since the U.S. lacks traditional orphanages it can be easy to believe that our country is void of orphaned children (whether literal or social).
+Since the United States of America lacks traditional orphanages it can be easy to believe that our country is void of orphaned children (whether literal or social).
 Yet, in reality, the need to love and care for vulnerable children in our country is vast and growing greater all the time.

 Since many—if not most—of today’s orphans in the U.S. can be found in foster care, here are 3 facts to consider about children in the system: